Helping Your Child Who Is Blind or Has Low Vision Learn How to Make Friends

 Focus on Common Interests

 Just like adults, children tend to gravitate toward others with whom they have a common interest.
 Think about your own friends for a minute, and you may realize that in many cases your friendship began because you had something in common.
 Your child may similarly be more likely to make a true friend if she has something in common with that person.
-So, help her find something she enjoys doing that she can do with others.
-If your daughter likes animals, perhaps volunteering at the local animal shelter with other children her age will give her a way to make a new friend.
-If your daughter likes to read science fiction, then a classmate who also likes science fiction may want to come over your house to watch the latest video based on a book by a popular author.
+So, help your child find something they enjoy doing that they can do with others.
+If your child likes animals, perhaps volunteering at the local animal shelter with other children will give a way to make a new friend.
+If your child likes to read science fiction, then a classmate who also likes science fiction may want to come over to your house to watch the latest video based on a book by a popular author.

 With your encouragement and some practice, your child can enjoy the rewards of socializing and friendship.
-If you can provide opportunities for her to meet other children her age, she'll get a chance to practice her socializing skills and may have a good time as well.
+If you can provide opportunities to meet other children, and provide a chance to practice socializing skills and may have a good time as well.